brandonmcclure/LudamDare56/readme.md

 Worked on adding the background "big guy" and getting the camera to follow the player around.
 Adding zoom via mouse wheel

 It is all a more wonky than I would like.
 I don't really have a level yet, and the gravity/physics seems to be affecting the player characterbody2d

+### 7-9a

+Got a good nights rest.
+Woke up this morning thinking of Godot!